kubernetes-retired/service-catalog/docs/v1/api.md

 Additionally, we've adhered, wherever possible, to Kubernetes's declarative API.
 That is, the resources we've defined herein describe the _desired end state_ of the applicable systems.
-Kubernetes and the service controller implementations (see below) are responsible for fulfilling that end state.
+Kubernetes and the service catalog controller implementations (see below) are responsible for fulfilling that end state.

 ## Persistent Volumes